BadourAlBahar/BadourAlBahar.github.io/_pages/about.md

 About me
 ======

-I am a Ph.D. student working with [Prof. Jia-Bin Huang](https://filebox.ece.vt.edu/~jbhuang/) in the [Vision and Learning Laboratory](https://filebox.ece.vt.edu/~jbhuang/people.html) at the department of Electrical and Computer Engineering at Virginia Tech.
-I am funded by [Kuwait University](http://www.kuniv.edu.kw) for both my masters and Ph.D. study.

-My research interests are in the area of computer vision and computer graphics.
-I am particularly interested in image synthesis.
-I am currently exploring approaches to realistic image editing and manipulation.
+I am an Assistant Professor in the Department of Computer Engineering at [Kuwait University](http://www.kuniv.edu.kw).
+My research interests are in the area of computer vision.
+I am particularly interested in controllable image synthesis.

-You can find my CV [here](https://filebox.ece.vt.edu/~Badour/personal/cv-badour.pdf).
+You can find my CV [here](../files/cv_september_2023.pdf).

 Education
 ======